 1. It might be awkward.
 (But that’s ok!)

 No matter how close you are to your senior parent, discussing the details of your loved one’s dating life will likely be a little awkward for the both of you.
 He or she may feel embarrassed or may not want to talk about it at all.
 That’s okay; do not force the issue unless you suspect an extreme circumstance such as physical, emotional or financial abuse.
 Simply continue to show interest and concern in a way that invites open conversation.
-Refer to the Home Instead’s 40/70 Rule Booklet for insight into conversation strategies for this and other sensitive topics.
+Refer to the Home Instead’s Senior Citizen and Family Carer Guidebook for an insight into conversation strategies for this and other sensitive topics.

 2. It’s important to have “the talk.”
 (Yes, that one.)